Scenic Guadalupe Mountains National Park in Texas ~ Geological Significance

 Wallace Pratt purchased a portion of the McCombs Ranch when it became available for sale thinking that he would utilize it for a summer getaway for some of his hunting buddies.

-With the assistance of noted Houston Architect Joseph Staub who designed his getaway, he eventually had a stone and wood cabin erected deep within McKittrick Canyon using quarried stone from the Guadalupe Mountains.
+With the assistance of noted Houston Architect Joseph Staub who designed his getaway, Mr. Pratt eventually had a stone and wood cabin erected deep within McKittrick Canyon using quarried stone from the Guadalupe Mountains.

 While one could obviously spend a great deal of time perusing the natural setting of the Guadalupe Mountains in Texas, my friend and I had allowed only one day of exploration before moving on to Carlsbad Caverns which was our next objective on this trip.